ax-i-om/bitcrook/README.md

 ### Changelog

 Bitcrook v2.0.0 has been released as of October 11, 2023, only one day after v1.0.0 due to some significant changes to project structure.
+Here are some highlights of the recent changes in the v1.0.0 and v2.0.0 releases:

+ - Switch web framework from Fiber to Go (enabled Bitcrook to be more lightweight)
+ - Completely revamped the CLI output scheme
+ - Proper docker implementation
+ - Binary release to support `go install`
+ - Switched secret configuration from .json to .env, see [Authentication](#authentication)
+ - Enabled API key support in web app
+ - Fixed CORS error when accessing web app over LAN
  - Username lookup command now only displays valid results
+ - Added HaveIBeenPwned breach check to email and domain lookup commands
+ - Removed Caselaw package due to instability, will replace
  - Packages now grouped based on field type rather than authentication type
- - Added HaveIBeenPwned breach check to email and domain lookup commands
- - Altered .env support, see [Authentication](#authentication)
  - Fixed tests and some documentation
  - Bug fixes and general optimizations
- - Removed Caselaw package due to instability, will replace

-Although this release hasn't changed much of the foundations of Bitcrook, it does illuminate a path of where it will be taken next.

 ### Preview